 2. Rogue Ohio Powerlifting Belt – Best For Women

 The Rogue Ohio Powerlifting Belt is the best belt option I recommend for most women.
 While it’s still a 4-inch belt, it’s designed for lifters with a smaller build to provide a snug fit without digging into the hips or ribs.

 3. Rogue Echo Lifting Belt – Best For The Money

-If you’re on a budget, then the 4-inch Rogue Echo Lifting Belt is the best for the money.
+If you’re on a budget, the 4-inch Rogue Echo Lifting Belt is the best.
 The leather is extremely durable for its price.
 In fact, the leather may be too stiff, as some people complain that it takes a bit too long to break in and for it to feel comfortable.

 3-Inch Powerlifting Belts